Skip to main content

 4. Click Edit settings.

-5. Click Chat and define visibility settings to choose who can use it in Glean Assistant and Agents.
+5. Click Chat and define visibility settings to choose who can use it in Glean Assistant and Glean Agents.

 Step 6: Test the integration